 air brake

-which is released when the engineer allows compressed air to enter the train
+in 1872, which is released when the engineer allows compressed air to enter

-air line and applied when the pressure is released.
-On many trucks and buses,
+the train air line and applied when the pressure is released.
+On many trucks

-the air brake is applied, using compressed air, on depressing the brake
+and buses, the air brake is applied, using compressed air, on depressing

 To the right is a simplified diagram of an air brake distributor as used

-on railroad rolling stock, based on a design by Westingouse Brake and Signal
+on railroad rolling stock, based on a design by Westinghouse Brake and Signal

 Co.
 Ltd. Brake distributors are the devices which control the pressure in

-controls in the train brake pipe.
+the brake cylinders along the train.
 In order to charge the system, the engineer

-allows the normal maximum pressure (about 5 kg/cm2) to prevail
+allows the normal maximum pressure (about 5 kilograms per square centimeter) to prevail

 in the train pipe (1).
 Air thus enters the area (blue) above the main diaphragm

-(2) and flows through non-return valve (3) into the control chamber (4 –
+(2) and flows through a non-return valve (3) into the control chamber (4) –

-thus providing a reference pressure).
-It also flows through non-return valve
+thus providing a reference pressure.
+It also flows through a non-return valve

 (5) to charge the auxiliary reservoir (6 – red).
 To apply the brakes,